UTCbridget/amplify-genai-frontend-0.6.0/README.md

 - chattutc-ligh-bg.jpg
 - favicon.ico

-**Custom Styles in styles folder (1):** globals.css: Includes using branding variables for consistency

 NOTE: If you are working on a M2 processor Mac, you may need to adjust the Dockerfile to avoid container errors.
 You may need to remove "--platform=linux/amd64 " from lines 2 and 24.